External Ids for CYCS Gene

 Previous GeneCards Identifiers for CYCS Gene

 This gene encodes a small heme protein that functions as a central component of the electron transport chain in mitochondria.
 The encoded protein associates with the inner membrane of the mitochondrion where it accepts electrons from cytochrome b and transfers them to the cytochrome oxidase complex.
 This protein is also involved in initiation of apoptosis.
 Mutations in this gene are associated with autosomal dominant nonsyndromic thrombocytopenia.
 Numerous processed pseudogenes of this gene are found throughout the human genome.[provided by RefSeq, Jul 2010]

 GeneCards Summary for CYCS Gene

 CYCS (Cytochrome C, Somatic) is a Protein Coding gene.
-Diseases associated with CYCS include thrombocytopenia 4 and autosomal thrombocytopenia with normal platelets.
-Among its related pathways are Pathways in cancer and ERK Signaling.
-GO annotations related to this gene include iron ion binding and protein serine/threonine phosphatase activity.
+Diseases associated with CYCS include Thrombocytopenia 4 and Autosomal Thrombocytopenia With Normal Platelets.
+Among its related pathways are Granzyme Pathway and Apoptosis Modulation and Signaling.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and electron transfer activity.

 UniProtKB/Swiss-Prot Summary for CYCS Gene